 Tips for Great Fall Food Plots

-Start early.
+One of our fall food plot tips to consider is starting early.
 About the time you’re wrapping up the spring turkey hunting season isn’t too early to begin your fall food plot.

 Plan new plots carefully.
 Food plots should not be located close to roads or property boundaries.
 They should also be located, where possible, so hunters can approach without undue warning of deer.
 Carefully study seeds and plants available and match the plants to your plot size, geographic region and hunting methods and timing.